trentm/smrt/README.md

 there.
 [Joyent has one](https://my.joyentcloud.com).
 Let's do some stuff with an SDC cloudapi while reliving the Iliad.

-# smrt paris (NYI)
+# smrt paris

+**Status: partially implemented.**

 Paris gets it all started.
 So he'll set it up for you:

     smrt paris [<profile>]

-This will interactively walk through a setup of envvars (and perhaps keys?) for talking to the cloudapi of a selected SDC.
+This will interactively walk through setting up for talking to a given SDC cloudapi as a particular user (each such config is called a 'smrt profile').

     $ smrt paris -l
     ... list current smrt profiles (i.e. combo of settings for a cloudapi usage)